Start with the video first to get a better grasp of the topic!

 Attributes Manager

-The card attributes can be customized across two rows.
-Each Row can contain a maximum of four attributes depending on their Data Type.
+• Card attributes can be customized across two rows, with up to four attributes per row depending on their data type.

-By default, the card contains the following 6 attributes on it.
+• By default, the card contains 6 attributes.

 % Complete

 This option allows you to set the % Complete Preference for your card type.
-To know more about % complete, read here.
+Learn more here.

 • Was this helpful?